Andysis/andysis.github.io/index.md

 ## News

-* [2019-10-9] The first round review of my TMI paper is completed!
+* [2019-10-9] The first round review of my TMI paper with a decision of major revision is completed!

 ---